Security-Onion-Solutions/securityonion/README.md

 ### Prerequisites

-Install git if using a Centos 7 Minimal install
+Install git if using a Centos 7 Minimal install:

 ```sudo yum -y install git```